Experimental Works

 Acrylic on Canvas

-On Lincoln Avenue was the Summit Motel, one of several motels which has since been torn down for condos.
-In the 50’s and 60’s these motels served as overnight stays for truckers, but through the 90’s and early 2000’s, this motel used to house drug dealers, people struggling with addiction, prostitutes, and people looking to have a quick affair on their lunch break.
-My goal was to abstract the Motel and use colors and texture to express the chaos and mystery behind this place.
-Since the original creation of this piece, it has come to develop further meaning for me.
-I am now able to look at this piece as a representation that pays homage to parts of Americana (however outcast they might be), that are slowly fading in society due to gentrification and commercialism.
+The Summit on Lincoln Avenue was one of several motels that have since been torn down for condos.
+Beginning In the 1950s and 60s, these motels served as overnight stops for truckers and families on trips by car.
+Jumping ahead to the 1990s and early 2000s, the Summit housed drug dealers, people struggling with addiction, prostitutes, and those escaping to have a quick affair on their lunch breaks.
+My original goal was to present The Motel in abstraction and use colors and texture to draw the viewer into its years of chaos and mystery.
+Since its original creation, however, deeper meaning of The Motel’s significance has unfolded for me.
+The Motel is a representation that encapsulates the fading places once available to elements of Americana (however outcast they might be), now replaced by society’s enveloping gentrification and commercialism.